s4nyam/EdgeSVM/readme.md

 print('Predicted value:', y_pred[0][0])
 ```

-In this code, the trained neural network that mimics the SVM model is used to define a TFF model using the tff.learning.from_keras_model function.
+The trained neural network that mimics the SVM model is used to define a TFF model using the tff.learning.from_keras_model function.
 A TFF client dataset is defined using the same time series data as before, where the targets are the SVM model's predictions on the input data.
 A TFF federated learning process is then defined using the tff.learning.build_federated_averaging_process function, and the model and client optimizer are passed as arguments.
 The process is initialized using the initialize method, and the model is trained for 10 rounds using the next method.
 Finally, the trained neural network model is used to make a prediction on a new data point, and the predicted value is printed.

-Note that this is just an example code, and the performance of the FedML process heavily depends on the quality and complexity of the dataset, as well as the architecture and hyperparameters of the model.
-It is also worth noting that training a neural network to mimic an SVM model may not always be the best approach for FedML, and it may be more beneficial to use a standalone neural network model.